Sensitivity of Neutron Star Observations to Three-nucleon Forces: Modelling Nuclear Dynamics Beyond Nuclear Density

-The AV18 potential provides an accurate fit of the NN scattering phase-shifts for laboratory-frame energies up to $\sim 600$ MeV, a value typical of NN collisions in strongly degenerate matter at density $\varrho \sim 4\varrho_0$~\cite{Benhar:IJMPE}.
+The AV18 potential is written as a sum of eighteen terms, needed to describe the complex operator structure of nuclear forces.
+It provides an accurate fit of the NN scattering phase-shifts for laboratory-frame energies up to $\sim 600$ MeV, a value typical of NN collisions in strongly degenerate matter at density $\varrho \sim 4\varrho_0$~\cite{Benhar:IJMPE}.
 A comparison with the central densities obtained from the solution of the Tolman-Oppenheimer-Volkoff equations~\cite{T,OV} with the APR EOS~\cite{Sabatucci2020} suggests that this phenomenological potential is adequate to describe NSs having masses as large as $\sim 2.1$ M$_\odot$.

 The UIX model of the NNN interaction is written as the sum of an attractive potential first derived by Fujita and Miyazawa~\cite{Fujita}\textemdash describing two-pion exchange NNN processes with excitation of a $\Delta$-resonance in the intermediate state\textemdash and a phenomenological repulsive potential; the resulting expression is